gvwilson/sdxpy/src/http/index.md

 -   A complete HTTP request may also have headers and a body.
 -   An HTTP response has a status code, a status phrase, and optionally some headers and a body.
 -   "HTTP is a stateless protocol: the application is responsible for remembering things between requests."
-status: "awaiting revision"
+status: "revised 2023-08-13"
 depends:
 -   ftp
 ---

-Uploading and downloading files ([%x ftp %]) is useful, but we want to do more.
+Copying files from one machine to another is useful ([%x ftp %]), but we want to do more.
 What we *don't* want to do is
-create a new [%i "protocol" %] for every kind interaction.
+create a new [%i "protocol" %] for every application, any more than we create new file formats ([%x parse %]).
-Instead,
-we would like to use a single standardized protocol in a variety of ways.

-The [%g http "Hypertext Transfer Protocol" %] (HTTP) specifies one way programs can exchange data over IP.
+The [%g http "Hypertext Transfer Protocol" %] (HTTP) defines a way for programs to exchange data over the web.
-HTTP is deliberately simple:
+It is deliberately simple:
 the [%i "client" %] sends a [%g http_request "request" %] specifying what it wants over a [%i "socket" %], and the [%i "server" %] sends a [%g http_response "response" %] containing some data.
-A server can construct responses however it wants;
-it can copy a file from disk,
-generated [%i "HTML" %] dynamically, or almost anything else.
+Servers can construct responses however they want: they can copy files from disk, generated [%i "HTML" %] dynamically, or anything else a programmer can think of.

+This chapter shows how to build a simple web server that understands the basics of HTTP and how to test programs of this kind.
+What we will build is much simpler than [Apache][apache], [nginx][nginx], or other industrial-strength servers, but all the key ideas will be there.

+## Protocol {: #http-protocol}

-An HTTP request is that it's just text: any program that wants to can create one or parse one.
+An HTTP request is just text:
+any program that wants to can create one or parse one.
-An absolutely minimal HTTP request has just a [%g http_method "method" %], a [%g url "URL" %], and a [%g http_protocol_version "protocol version" %] on a single line separated by spaces:
+An absolutely minimal HTTP request has just the name of a [%g http_method "method" %], a [%g url "URL" %], and a [%g http_protocol_version "protocol version" %] on a single line separated by spaces: